 My name is Juli Irene Smith.
 When I asked my grandmother what the word for “puzzle” was in Czech, she said “Zahada”.
 Zahada Mod designs are inspired by my love of color, architecture, photography and travel.
 I am constantly searching for that next idea through observing my surroundings - seeking patterns and inspiring color palates.
 My designs incorporate vibrant colors (often gradations), negative space, and frequently reflect my background in architecture.
-My process starts with photography and travel, followed by sketching and collaging in my sketch book.
+My process starts with photography and travel, followed by sketching and collage exercises in my sketch book.
 I move to refinement of my vision using AutoCad or improvisation and working with my fabric stash to find the just the right design.
-I spent 20 years working as an architect and now manage construction projects for a major University, but my passion is modern quilting.
+I spent 20 years working as an architect and now manage construction projects for a major University, but my passion is my fiber art pieces.
 I want to share both my process and my designs with you in the hopes that you will find inspiration in my work, or perhaps inspiration to design your own quilts.

 About